yhkaplan/presentations/README.md

 # Presentations

-Repo of all my presentations since Sept of 2020
+Repo of all my presentations since Sept of 2020.
+[See here](https://github.com/search?q=presentation+user%3Ayhkaplan&type=Repositories) for older presentations.

 ## 2021